aidotse/fedbird/README.md

 ```

 ## Start the client

+### If you are testing a psuedo distributed system :

 The easiest way to start clients for quick testing is by using Docker.
 We provide a docker-compose template for convenience.
 First, edit 'fedn-network.yaml' to provide information about the reducer endpoint.
 Then:

 ```bash
 sudo docker-compose -f docker-compose.dev.yaml up --scale client=2
 ```
 > Note that this assumes that a FEDn network is running (see separate deployment instructions).
 The file 'docker-compose.dev.yaml' is for testing againts a local pseudo-distributed FEDn network.
-Use 'docker-compose.yaml' if you are connecting against a reducer part of a distributed setup and provide a 'extra_hosts' file.
+Use 'farralon.yaml' and 'roaster.yaml' if you are connecting against a reducer part of a distributed setup and provide a 'extra_hosts' file.

+> Use the .xavier files if you want to test it out on the xaviers in a distributed mode.